pablodecm/phd_thesis/src/102_chapter_2.md

 the remaining candidates through clustering.
 These objects, referred to as *jets*, are an attempt to represent the chain of hadrons and radiated energy produced, so the original parton energy and momentum can be recovered from the summed of the components.
-They can geometrically viewed as cones coming from the interaction region, covering an angular area $\Delta R$ of a given size in a given direction, that contains a collimated set of hadrons and radiated photons flying away in a similar direction.
+They can be geometrically viewed as cones coming from the interaction region, covering an angular area $\Delta R$ of a given size in an outwards direction, that contains a collimated set of hadrons and radiated photons flying away a direction similar to the original parton.
+Several jet clustering algorithm exist, each characterised by a given a size or resolution parameter $R$ and a recombination scheme, defining how candidates are merged to create the composite clustered object.
+In particular, in the analysis described in Chapter [@sec:higgs_pair], the default jet CMS reconstruction is extensively used, which is based on the $\textrm{anti-k}_T$ algorithm [@Cacciari:2008gp].

 #### Missing Transverse Energy